in brief

 Chicken traders at a live bird market in Bangladesh.
 Image: Paritosh Biswas

-Further, the research showed that the networks shaped by interactions between these actors differed between the particular poultry species and breeds, the people, the farming systems and the geographical areas involved.
+Further, the research showed that the networks shaped by interactions between these actors differ between the particular poultry species and breeds, the people, the farming systems and the geographical areas involved.

 By combining survey and interview data with epidemiological and genetic data, Poultry Hub scientists were able to identify how disease risks are generated along these networks, and where these risks are highest.